-The issue of the \pounds 1,250,000,000 Perpetual Fixed Rate Resettable Additional Tier 1 Notes (the "Notes") of BNP Paribas (the "Issuer") has been authorised by a resolution of the Board of Directors (Conseil d'administration) of the Issuer held on 22 February 2022 and a decision of Lars Machenil, Chief Financial Officer of the Issuer dated 5 January 2023.
+The issue of the €1,000,000,000 Perpetual Fixed Rate Resettable Additional Tier 1 Notes (the "Notes") of BNP Paribas (the "Issuer") has been authorised by a resolution of the Board of Directors (Conseil d'administration) of the Issuer held on 22 February 2022 and a decision of Lars Machenil, Chief Financial Officer of the Issuer dated 31 August 2022.

-The Issuer will act as fiscal agent, principal paying agent and calculation agent.
-The fiscal agent and principal paying agent, the calculation agent and the paying agent for the time being are respectively referred to in these Conditions as the "Fiscal Agent", the "Principal Paying Agent", the "Calculation Agent" and the "Paying Agent" (which expression shall include the Principal Paying Agent), each of which expression shall include the successors from time to time of the relevant persons, in such capacities, and are collectively referred to as the "Agents".
+The Issuer will enter into an agency agreement (the "Agency Agreement") to be dated on or about 2 September 2022 with BNP Paribas Securities Services (which, from and including the Merger Date (as defined below), will be substituted with BNP Paribas) as fiscal agent, principal paying agent and calculation agent.
+The fiscal agent and principal paying agent, the calculation agent and the paying agent for the time being are respectively referred to in these Conditions as the "Fiscal Agent", the "Principal Paying Agent", the "Calculation Agent" and the "Paying Agent" (which expression shall include the Principal Paying Agent), each of which expression shall include the successors from time to time of the relevant persons, in such capacities, under the Agency Agreement, and are collectively referred to as the "Agents".
+Copies of the Agency Agreement are available for inspection at the specified offices of the Paying Agent.